 No doubt about it, PowerPoint is a great tool!
 Sometimes we find ourselves using features that take a little too long to get to though.
 What do I mean by too long?
 More than one click for something I use a lot.
 Some of you may be thinking, what about key commands?
 We'll get a post up about key commands one day, but memorizing those can be an exercise.

-For PC users, you can even download and use our sample QAT.
+- For PC users, you can download and use our sample QAT.
 To quickly make your own custom QAT, try right-clicking on your favorite buttons in ppt and select "Add to Quick Access Toolbar".

-Mac users must click the "Customize Quick Access Toolbar" drop-down found at the end of the QAT and search for the commands they wish to add.
+- Mac users must click the "Customize Quick Access Toolbar" drop-down found at the end of the QAT and search for the commands they wish to add.
 Please note that (for now) on a MAC any functions available solely via plugin will not work in your QAT.

 The first 9 items in the toolbar are the most useful on a PC as they can be easily activated by tapping Alt and then their corresponding number, if you are on a Mac you may want to put your most useful items in the middle.
 While it is subject to change for a specific project or task, this is pretty much how I keep it.

 The first 3 are from the FREE PPTools hammer plugin, they are:

-Memorize: Learn the position (and optionally the size) of a selected object
+- Memorize: Learn the position (and optionally the size) of a selected object

-Hammer: Apply the memorized properties
+- Hammer: Apply the memorized properties

-YOUtools has similar functions to the hammer and is available on Mac. with you tools you can right-click an object to copy its size and position, then paste a number of combinations of those attributes to another object.
+YOUtools has similar functions to the hammer and is available on Mac.
+With YOUtools, you can right-click an object to copy its size and position, then paste a number of combinations of those attributes to another object.
 YOUtools also has the functions for my fourth and fifth slots with:

-Align to First: Toggle to apply alignment functions to the first object selected
+- Align to First: Toggle to apply alignment functions to the first object selected

-Fill Slide: Scale and distort object to fill the entire slide to its edges
+- Fill Slide: Scale and distort object to fill the entire slide to its edges

 The rest I believe are all native to PPT and are not from plugins, they are: